SoftwareAG/c8y-docs/content/device-integration/integration-tutorials-bundle/thin-edge-raspberry-pi.md

 #### Step 6 Manage configuration files

-With thin-edge.io you can manage configuration files on a device by using the {{< product-c8y-iot >}} configuration management feature as a part of Device Management.
+With thin-edge.io you can manage configuration files on a device by using the {{< product-c8y-iot >}} configuration management feature as a part of Device Management application.

 This functionality is installed with the initial script.
 However, you must configure it in */etc/tedge/c8y/c8y-configuration-plugin.toml* and add the entries for the configuration files to be managed.